Dawid-Szym/whisper-based-live-translator/README.md

 # whisper-based-live-translator
 Messy live translation project based on OpenAI Whisper.
 Still working on it.
 Here are just the files I run.
 Obviously won't work out of the box.
 Check out repo made by OpenAI it's very cool.
 My project works by running 3 python files at the same time which is 3 too many.
+It works which is great.
+But it has huge performance and quality issues which is not great.
+Take a look for some parts that may be useful to you.

 # recorders - make files for translation (I highy recommend to record from speakers)
 recorder.py - I used it to record from the mic.